kant/FoodTrackerBackend/README.md

 This now provides a simple dictionary to store Meal data passed to the FoodServer from the FoodTracker app.

 ### 3. Create a REST API to allow FoodTracker to store Meals
-REST APIs typically consist of a HTTP request using a verb such as POST, PUT, GET or DELETE along with a URL and an optional data payload.
+REST APIs typically consist of a HTTP request using a verb such as `POST`, `PUT`, `GET` or `DELETE` along with a URL and an optional data payload.
 The server then handles the request and responds with an optional data payload.

-A request to store data typically consists of a POST request with the data to be stored, which the server then handles and responds with a copy of the data that has just been stored.
+A request to store data typically consists of a `POST` request with the data to be stored, which the server then handles and responds with a copy of the data that has just been stored.

 1. Register a handler for a `POST` request on `/meals` that stores the data
 Add the following into the `postInit()` function in the App class: